-Professor Edward Foley appeared on All Sides with Ann Fisher to discuss the history of the electoral college.
+Professor Daniel Tokaji appeared on All Sides with Ann Fisher to discuss U.S. Supreme Court arguments regarding the 2020 census.